 - cooking mallet

-- 1 large onion, finely diced (around 2 cups)
+- 1 large onion, finely diced (around 2 cups), or 2 cups green onion

 - 2 cups whole buckwheat